Únete como voluntario

 Hope of Children and Women Victims of Violence (HOCW) was founded in 2008 by refugees and international volunteers who had a passion for the plight of women and children.
 A non-profit humanitarian organization, HOCW's mission is to instill hope, provide opportunities, and offer support to the community of Ndejje, Uganda.

 HOCW's clients include an ever-changing population of Ugandans and refugees from the Democratic Republic of Congo, Rwanda, Burundi, Somalia, South Sudan, Sudan, and other African nations, many of whom have experienced war, internal conflict, natural disasters, gender-based violence, and extreme poverty.

-We have a small, full-time staff composed mostly of refugees.
-We rely on volunteers to provide the manpower to help us carry out daily activities as well as share expertise and collaborate with our staff.
+We have a small, full-time local staff composed mostly of refugees.
+We rely on international volunteers to provide the manpower to help us carry out daily activities as well as share expertise and collaborate with our staff.

 Adult Education: Many of the refugees that come to HOCW are from countries that do not share common languages with Uganda, such as DR Congo, Rwanda, and Burundi.
 This language barrier means that adult refugees struggle to find employment; have difficulty carrying out daily tasks; and often feel isolated from their neighbors.
 In the adult education classes, volunteers help these refugees learn English, facilitating their integration into society, opening the doors to jobs, and having a lot of fun along the way.
 We offer basic literacy classes and three levels of English.